Archives of Traditional Music: Hoagy Carmichael Online

 The Hoagy Carmichael Project at Indiana University was a project funded by IMLS between 1999 and 2000 to digitize and preserve the extensive collection of items related to Hoagy Carmichael that are housed at Indiana University.
 This early digital collection website aimed to present in its entirety the complete Carmichael collection.
 The collection contains sound recordings, letters, photographs, lyric sheets, correspondence, as well as personal effects.
 It offers a biography and a virtual tour of the Carmichael Room located at the Archives of Traditional Music.

 Liberian Collections Project

 The Liberian Collection was established in 2002.
 The Archives of Traditional Music is home to the audiovisual part of the collection.

 Sound Directions

 The Sound Directions Project was a joint project between Indiana University's Archives of Traditional Music and Harvard University's Archive of World Music and funded by the National Endowment for the Humanities between 2005 and 2011.
 Phase 1 consisted of testing and determining the best practices and workflows for digital audio preservation.
 The following two phases focused on the preservation of archive holdings and on the development of software tools for media assessment and technical metadata collection.

+The Archives of the Languages of the World

+A collection of sound recordings and documentation focused on documenting endangered languages around the world, particularly from the Americas.
+The collection is also known as the C.F. and F.M.
+Voegelin Archives of the Languages of the World.